Weathercold/extra-logging/README.md

 Two run configurations are provided:

-- Desktop `./lein run-jar`
+- Desktop `./lein uberjar`
-- Android `./lein run-dex`
+- Android `./lein uberdex`

 ## GitHub Workflow

 A workflow automatically builds your project on commit or on pull request.
-A dexified jar and a plain one are generated.[1]
+A dexified jar and a plain one are generated.

 ## Credits

-iarkn for the dex task, GitHub workflow and various other things
+Thanks to [iarkn](https://github.com/iarkn) for the dex task, GitHub workflow and various other things

----

-[1] Due to GitHub's limitation, jar files cannot be uploaded directly.
-I worked around this issue by extracting and uploading the files inside the jar, however the upload speed for a large amount of small files is extremely slow.
-For this reason a plain jar for testing is also uploaded, but it comes wrapped in a zip.